captnswing/graphite_vagrant/README.md

 You now have a fully functioning graphite system on a virtual vagrant machine.
 Start sending some data to carbon on port `2003`, e.g. straight from your Terminal:

-    # on a Mac - 'date' isn't quite so good
+    # on a Mac < OS X 10.9 - 'date' isn't quite so good
     export LC_ALL=C; epochseconds=`date -j -f "%a %b %d %T %Z %Y" "\`date\`" "+%s"`

-    # on any other unix
+    # on Mac >= 10.9 and any other unix
     epochseconds=`date +%s`

     # and then...